 You will learn more in the following section.

-Garmin Varia RCT715 vs. RTL515 – What’s the Difference?
+Garmin Varia RCT715 vs. RTL515: What’s the Difference?

 The main difference between Garmin Varia RCT715 and RTL515 is that RCT715 has an in-built camera that can record 720p or 1080p footage.
 RTL515 doesn’t offer this functionality.
-RCT715 is larger and heavier than RTL515 and uses USB-C charging port, while RTL515 has MicroUSB.
+RCT715 is larger and heavier than RTL515 and uses a USB-C charging port, while RTL515 has a MicroUSB.
 The battery life is shorter on RCT715 (6 vs. 16 hours day flash mode), and RCT715 is twice as expensive.

 Below, I add a few comparison pictures of RTL515 vs. RCT715.